Huterenok/bebrohide/README.md

 bebrohide hide -s ./banan.exe -r ./bebra.txt -i ./mega_bebra.exe
 ```

-Now you have file in your folder named 'mega_bebra.exe' and it can still be executed.
+Then you enter your password for encoding/decoding data and that's all.
+Now you have file in your folder named 'mega_bebra.exe' with hidden one and this file can be executed as 'banan.exe'.

 ## `bebrohide check`